hortonworks/cloudbreak/README.md

 ## Installation

-To install Cloudbreak Deployer, you just have to unzip theexp platform specific single binary to your PATH.
+To install Cloudbreak Deployer, you just have to unzip the platform specific single binary to your PATH.
 The one-liner way is:

 ```